LATEST ARTICLE

 Prognosis

-There is a significant variation in prognosis for renal illness based on whether it is chronic or acute, histological pattern, and timing of presentation for diagnosis and intervention.
+There is a significant variation in prognosis for renal disease based on whether it is chronic or acute, histological pattern, and timing of presentation for diagnosis and intervention.
 A timely intervention is paramount as it could slow the disease's progression, thus improving the quality of existence.
 Such long-term treatment in cases of ESRD may be vascular access or dependent on the model followed thereafter.

 Conclusion